Private quantum network sensing with efficient multi-partite entanglement distribution via lossy channels: Methods

 which implies

-To calculate the classical Fisher information of our scheme considering the measurement (\ref{displace_and_pc}), we get the probabilities of several possible coincidence detection events.
+To calculate the CFIM of our scheme considering the measurement (\ref{displace_and_pc}), we get the probabilities of several possible coincidence detection events.
 In contrast to the direct transmission, we can get nontrivial patterns.
 The results are discussed in Section III.